-As an expert sommelier and brewer, I have come across many terms and names for various items in the industry.
+As an expert sommelier and brewer, I have come across many terms and names for various items in the beverage industry.
 When it comes to the insulator for keeping our drinks hot or cold, there seems to be a debate between calling it a coozie or a cozy.
 Both terms are widely used, but which one is correct?

 From a linguistic standpoint, “cozy” seems to be the more appropriate term.
-It is a noun that describes a snug and comfortable covering, often used for or pots to keep them warm.
+It is a noun that describes a snug and comfortable covering, often used for tea or coffee pots to keep them warm.
 The concept of a cozy is to provide insulation and maintain the temperature of the beverage inside.
 So, it makes sense to refer to the insulator as a cozy.

 However, language is a dynamic system, and sometimes the more popular term becomes the accepted norm.
 If you grew up hearing everyone around you call it a “koozie,” then that becomes the term that feels natural to you.
 Peer pressure and social influence play a significant role in language adoption and usage.
 It is not uncommon for regional or cultural variations to emerge in language, leading to different terms for the same object.